opencv/opencv/modules/ml/doc/statistical_models.rst

 The method ``load`` loads the complete model state with the specified name (or default model-dependent name) from the specified XML or YAML file.
 The previous model state is cleared by ``clear()`` .

-**Note**:

-The method is virtual, so any model can be loaded using this virtual method.
-However, unlike the C types of OpenCV that can be loaded using the generic
-``cross{cvLoad}`` , the model type is required here to enable constructing an empty model beforehand.??
-This limitation will be removed in the later ML versions.

 .. index:: CvStatModel::write